Tunni language

 Tunni (also known as Af-Tunni) is a Somali language spoken by the Tunni who reside in the Lower Shebelle, Middle Juba, Lower Juba and part of Bay regions in southern Somalia.
 The language is typically classified among the Digil group of Somali languages.
 Tunni is distinct from Somali, with a different phonology and sentence structure.

 Phonology

-Just like in in other Somali varieties, Tunni is a tonal accent language, in which tone is determined primarily morphosyntactically.
+Just like in other Somali varieties, Tunni is a tonal accent language, in which tone is determined primarily morphosyntactically.